 This time of year, thoughts in organizations turn to making plans about what to do when inclement weather or another emergency strikes.
-Our East coast colleagues have had to deal with this big time this year with the strike of the tragedy that was Hurricane Sandy.
+Last year, our East coast colleagues had to deal with this big time this with the strike of the tragedy that was Hurricane Sandy.
 Here's hoping that the worst emergency that your organization experiences this year is a foot or two of snow - not death and destruction.

 Regardless of the emergency situation, employers are better off if they have prepared for any possibilities in advance.
 Rather than trying to make decisions on the spur of the moment, when key decision makers may be unreachable, why not decide policies and actions in advance?
 Start now.

 I've created three resources that will help you do just that.
 In my first piece, you'll find the legal rules and my recommended approach to paying employees during an emergency situation.
 Your employees deserve to know what to expect from their employer in advance so that they can make plans, too.